aRibra/llama_qna/README.md

 - **Domain-Specific Fine-Tuning**: Fine-tunes the Llama-2 model using domain-specific datasets, such as physics books and scientific papers.
 - **Parameter-Efficient Training**: Utilizes QLoRA for memory-efficient fine-tuning with 4-bit quantization, significantly reducing the number of trainable parameters.
-- **Question & Answer Generation**: Generates high-quality Q&A pairs from domain-specific texts using Llama2-7b-chat.
 - **Text Processing**: Efficiently extracts and processes text data from various sources, including books and papers.
 - **Model Evaluation**: Implements rigorous evaluation metrics like Perplexity (PPL) and Rouge to assess model performance.
-- **Scalable Architecture**: Designed to handle multiple queries simultaneously, making it suitable for real-time applications.
-- **Comprehensive Documentation**: Includes detailed notebooks for data processing, model training, and evaluation to facilitate easy replication and experimentation.

 ## Installation

 1. **Clone the repository**: